Muhanad-husn/sociorag/docs/phase6_housekeeping_summary.md

 ## Overview

-This document summarizes the housekeeping tasks completed after the successful implementation of Phase 6 (API Integration & FastAPI Backend) of the SocioGraph project.
+This document summarizes the housekeeping tasks completed after the successful implementation of Phase 6 (API Integration & FastAPI Backend) of the SocioRAG project.

 ## Tasks Completed